joreilly86/Flocode-Prompt-Library/README.md

 This library provides prompts that **generate other prompts**, creating a multiplier effect for your engineering AI toolkit.

+## 📢 Important Note on Professional Responsibility

+**You remain fully responsible** for validating and verifying all AI-generated outputs.
+Use these prompts within your professional competency and risk tolerance.
+Engineering judgment and due diligence are always required.

 ## Repository Structure

 ```